edanursahiin/DataAnalysis/README.md

 # DataAnalysis
-data analysis for open data named as car pricing and laptop pricing
+Data analysis for open data named as car pricing and laptop pricing